vendia/blog/pages/example-content-page.md

 components:
   - type: Text
     text: >-
-      This page includes the markdown needed for various styles/layouts.
+      This post includes the markdown needed for various styles/layouts.

       ## Typography